tweag/ormolu/DESIGN.md

 Stylish Haskell is not so invasive as the other formatters and most reported bugs are about parsing issues and CPP.
-As I understand it, people mostly use it to screw their import lists.
+As I understand it, people mostly use it to sort their import lists.

 ### Haskell formatter